digisarathi/digisarathi.github.io/index.md

 #### [Product Consulting](https://digisarathi.com/product-consulting/)

- Facilitate the design process of new products and innovate towards newer markets to achieve superior customer value.
+ Facilitate the design &amp; development process of new products and innovate towards newer markets to achieve superior customer value.